What Is Piqray® (alpelisib)?

 Piqray® (alpelisib) is used to treat women after menopause and men with certain types of advanced or metastatic breast cancer.
 It is used in combination with fulvestrant, a specific hormonal therapy.
 Piqray is used along with fulvestrant in people:1

-Breast cancer tumors have different characteristics.
+Breast cancer tumors have different features.
 These help doctors understand how the cancers grow and how best to treat the disease.
 Some tumors grow in the presence of the natural hormones estrogen or progesterone.
-These tumors contain special receptors, like molecular docking stations, that allow the hormones to attach.
-Cancers with these receptors are called hormone-receptor-positive (HR+) and those without receptors are called hormone-receptor-negative (HR-).2
+These tumors contain special receptors that allow the hormones to attach.
+Cancers with these receptors are called hormone-receptor-positive (HR+).
+Those without receptors are called hormone-receptor-negative (HR-).2,3

-Breast cancer tumors can also be characterized as HER2+ or HER2- cancers.
-HER2 refers to a particular protein that appears on the surface of cancer cells and makes the cells multiply faster.
-When cancer cells produce too many HER2 molecules, they are referred to as HER2+ tumors.
-HER2- cancers produce few or no HER2 molecules.2Advanced breast cancer has often spread beyond the breast tissue into other parts of the body.
+Breast cancer tumors can also be defined as HER2+ or HER2- cancers.
+HER2 refers to a protein that appears on the surface of cancer cells and makes the cells multiply faster.
+When cancer cells produce too many HER2 molecules, they are called HER2+ tumors.
+HER2- cancers produce few or no HER2 molecules.2,3

 What are the ingredients in Piqray?

 How does alpelisib work?

 Alpelisib belongs to a class of drugs called kinase inhibitors.
 A kinase is a protein that activates important cellular growth processes.
 About 40 percent of breast cancers contain a genetic mistake in a specific protein called PIK3CA.
 Mutations in PIK3CA lead to fast cell growth and tumor formation.
 Alpelisib blocks the molecular signaling proteins that are produced by the PIK3 gene.3